Robert Charles Zaehner: Choice of perspective

 Accordingly, for his primary orientation Zaehner chose from among the active participants: Christianity in its Catholic manifestation.
 Yet the academic Zaehner also employed a type of comparative analysis, e.g., often drawing on Zoroastrian or Hindu, or Jewish or Islamic views for contrast, for insight.
 Often he combined comparison with a default 'modernist' critique, which included psychology or cultural evolution.
 Zaehner's later works are informed by Vatican II (1962-1965) and tempered by Nostra aetate.

 Pursuit of his chosen point of view was not without criticism, including from other academics.
-Nor did Zaehnerr's Christian belief prevent him from disclosing his own obvious, truth-be-told criticism of the historical church.
+Nor did Zaehner's Christian belief prevent him from disclosing his own troubles and truth-be-told criticism of disasters in the historical church.

 At Sundry Times

 In his 1958 book At Sundry Times.
 An essay in the comparison of religions, Zaehner came to grips with "the problem of how a Christian should regard the non-Christian religions and how, if at all, he could correlate them into his own" (p.
 9 [Preface]).
 It includes an Introduction (1), followed by chapters on Hinduism (2), on Hinduism and Buddhism (3), on "Prophets outside Israel", i.e., Zoroastrianism and Islam (4), and it concludes with Appendix which compares and contrasts the "Quran and Christ".
 Perhaps the key chapter is "Consummatum Est" (5), which "shows, or tries to show, how the main trend in [mystical] Hinduism and Buddhism on the one hand and of [the prophetic] Zoroastrianism on the other meet and complete each other in the Christian revelation" (Preface, p.
 9, words in brackets added).

 The book opens with a lucid statement of his own contested hermeneutic: "with comparative religion," he says, "the question is who's to be master, that's all" (p.
 9).
 He starts by saluting E. O. James.
 Next Zaehner mentions Rudolph Otto (1869-1937) and al-Ghazali (1058-1111) as both being skeptics about any 'reasonable' writer with no religious experience who expounds on the subject.
 Here Zaehner acknowledges that many Christians may only be familiar with their own type of religion (similar to Judaism and Islam), and hence be ill-equipped to adequately comprehend Hindu or Buddhist mysticism (pp. 12–15).

 Zaehner then compared the Old Testament and the Buddha, the former being a history of God's commandments delivered by his prophets to the Jewish people and their struggle to live accordingly, and the later being a teacher of a path derived from his own experience, which leads to a spiritual enlightenment without God and apart from historical events (pp. 15–19, 24–26).
 Needed is a way to bridge this gap between these two (pp. 15, 19, 26, 28).
 The gap is further illustrated as it relates to desire and suffering (p.
 21), body and soul (pp. 22–23), personality and death (pp. 23–24).
 He announced a 'method' special to the book: "I shall concern myself with what sincere men have believed" (p.
 29).